emlid/emlid-docs/docs/reach/common/tutorials/placing-the-base.md

 General steps:

-* Enable [logging of raw data](../../reachview/logging/) and record log for a few hours
+* Enable logging of raw data and record log for a few hours
-* Export log with the collected data from ReachView to your mobile device or PC
+* Export log with the collected data from ReachView 3 to your mobile device or PC
 * Upload the collected file to PPP service (for example [NRCAN](https://webapp.geod.nrcan.gc.ca/geod/tools-outils/ppp.php))
 * After you get the coordinates you may enter them manually in Base coordinates section.